myronschippers/todo-list-react-tutorial/README.md

     export default connect()(App);
     ```

+    > Note: The `connect` function makes the `dispatch` property available on the component's `props` property.
+Without `dispatch` we would not be able to broadcast actions off to the redux `store`.

-1. source in the mapStoreToProps.js module into the App.js:
+1. source in the `mapStoreToProps.js` module into the `App.js`:

     ```JS
     import React, { Component } from 'react';